section-engineering-education/engineering-education/articles/introduction-to-android-views-and-view-groups/index.md

 The attribute above is defined as follows:

 `android:src=”@drawable/ic_campaign” />` - Sets the drawable as the `ImageView` content.
-A drawable resource is a general term for a graph that can be drawn on the screen and can be retrieved by adding attributes such as `android:drawable` and `android:icon` to another XML resource <cite>[drawable resource](http://web.archive.org/web/20201119081656/https://developer.android.com/guide/topics/resources/drawable-resource.)<cite>.
+A drawable resource is a general term for a graph that can be drawn on the screen and can be retrieved by adding attributes such as `android:drawable` and `android:icon` to another XML resource <[drawable resource](http://web.archive.org/web/20201119081656/https://developer.android.com/guide/topics/resources/drawable-resource.).

 Android also provides more views such as Spinners, `CheckBox` and `RadioButtons` for more user input Output screen.

 #### ViewGroups
-A `ViewGroup` is a view that holds other views <cite>[viewgroups](https://www.xspdf.com/resolution/52346774.html.)<cite>.
+A `ViewGroup` is a view that holds other views [viewgroups](https://www.xspdf.com/resolution/52346774.html.).
 Views use `LayoutParams` that serves to inform the parent class how to lay them out.
 For an easier understanding of viewgroups, we'll use the views we discussed to illustrate how we can align each of them in the same viewgroup.
 Some of the layout parameters take boolean values i.e. "true" or "false".

 Some of the commonly used `Viewgroups` are:
 - RelativeLayout